-Database will pop-up on the initial login, or can be displayed by selecting the Database icon in the bottom right corner of the login screen.
-You can either create it in QPSQL(PostgreSQL Database); that is an object relational database management system, or use ‘Disk’ to specify a disk that you would like for the database to be created on.
-You can back these up by selecting the option dropdown, and select Backup.
-I go with the Disk option, as this is a recent addition to Resolve for Mac and PC, and goes on a Project based workflow.
-Only reason to go with post-gres-q-l would be for sharing between Linux Resolve systems.
+Database can be displayed by selecting the show/hide icon in the top left corner of the window.
+You can either create a QPSQL(PostgreSQL Database); that is an object relational database management system, or use ‘Disk’ to specify a disk that you would like for the database to be created on.
+You can back up or import databases with these icons.
+Resolve by default uses a Disk database.
+Only reason to go with post-gres-q-l would be for sharing between Networked Resolve systems found in larger studios, houses of worship, or educational facilities.

 Here you can import, add, delete, export, or modify the config for various project.
-This will also give you the ability to bring in project from other accounts, or databases into the current user profile.
+This will also give you the ability to bring in project from other accounts, or give a client a copy of a final project.

 Found under DaVinci Resolve in the top left corner.
 Media storage destination should be first, this ideally would be a raid, or a solid state drive.
 System overview lets you know the hardware that is interacting with Resolve.
-The reason we are able to do so much is because of CUDA GPU acceleration.
-It’s highly recommended you have a graphics card for your GUI, and a separate CUDA GPU to work paralleled with Resolve.
-My suggestion for anyone who can’t afford the pricey new Mac Pro, is to get a 2008-10 Mac Pro and put in a NVIDIA G120 & GTX570.
-Both of these are relatively cheap in comparison to the PNY Quadro versions, and won’t give you any issues if you’re working on the most recent version of Mac OS.
+The reason we are able to do so much is because of GPU acceleration.
+It’s highly recommended you have a graphics card for your GUI, and a separate GPU to work paralleled with Resolve video.
+My suggestion for anyone who can’t afford the pricey new Mac Pro, is to get a 2008-10 Mac Pro and put in a NVIDIA GTX 1080ti or Titan X dependent on your budget.
+Both of these are relatively cheap in comparison to the P6000 Server grade version, and won’t give you any issues if you’re working on the most recent version of Mac OS and Nvidia Web Drivers.
 Next is to set the video capture device under Video I/O and GPU.
 It’s also important to select ‘Use Display GPU for Computer’ if your GUI monitor is the only GPU you have running in the system.
-After selecting your ‘Control Panel’ such as a Tangent device, or JL Cooper you can then select save to finish.
+After selecting your ‘Control Panel’ such as a BMD, or Tangent device you can then select save to finish.
 Resolve live would be something to look at in an advanced setting, where you are trying to generate looks on the fly in a production environment, and look those back to the footage in the online conform stage.

 Located in the lower right of the GUI.
 You normally do this before creating a sequence, or importing a project into Resolve.
 You can create presets to make it easier to manage your various project settings and hardware interaction.